 This is the biggest reason why credit repair business owners are fined and shut down.
 You cannot make promises in advertising or verbally to clients.
 You also cannot state credit score goals or timeframes in which you can improve a credit score.
 If you understand the credit repair process outlined in the Fair Credit Reporting Act, you know that these are by definition, false promises.
 Don’t do it.

 Instead, give reasonable expectations to a prospective client.
 By doing so, you’ll not only keep government regulators happy, but you’ll have happy customers as well.
-To do this successfully you’ll need to learn what type of items are more quickly and easily removed, and which are more difficult.
+To do this successfully you’ll need to learn what types of items are more quickly and easily removed, and which are more difficult.

 Competition in the Credit Repair Industry

 The competition in the credit repair industry can be fierce if you try to directly compete with the big credit repair companies.
 Credit repair companies like Lexington Law, Creditrepair.com, Sky Blue Credit, and more can outspend you on the internet.
 Google credit repair (your city) and see the companies that are running ads at the top of the page.

 The good news is that the large companies in the credit repair industry don’t try to compete outside of running ads and getting others to write blog articles about them.
 That means everything else is open to you from a marketing standpoint.

 A good place to start is to market your credit repair business locally by getting out into your community.
 Meet and talk to everyone that you can.
 Especially people in credit-related industries like real estate, mortgage, banking, solar, and automobile.